CSE140L/fa24-labs/docs/docs/lab5/part1/pt_jk.md

 JK flip-flops are *complete* flip-flops where each of the 4 possible functions, namely set (1), reset (0), hold ($Q$), and toggle ($\overline{Q}$), appears once in its characteristic table.
 When these four functions exist in the characteristic table of a flip-flop, each transition can be excited by exactly two of them, leading hopefully to don’t cares in its excitation table.

-Now that you crafted a D-FF from an SR-FF you quickly realize realize that one can create many other complete flip-flops by simply shuffling the assignment of operations to rows of the characteristic table.
+Now that you crafted a D-FF from an SR-FF you quickly realize that one can create many other complete flip-flops by simply shuffling the assignment of operations to rows of the characteristic table.
 For example, let’s call the flip-flop below a PT flip-flop.